mitander/membank/docs/DESIGN.md

 -   **Concurrency via Async I/O:** Concurrency is achieved at the I/O boundary.
 The single thread drives an event loop, handing off I/O operations to the OS kernel and processing results as they complete.
 -   **Enforcement:** The `concurrency.assert_main_thread()` function is used liberally in debug builds to guarantee this invariant is never violated.

 ### 3.3.
-Storage Engine: A Classic LSM-Tree
+Storage Engine: A Decomposed LSM-Tree

 We use a Log-Structured Merge-Tree for its exceptional write performance, which is critical for the high-volume ingestion of context data.
+The storage engine follows a **state-oriented decomposition** with clear ownership boundaries.

+**Storage Engine Coordinator:**
+The main `StorageEngine` acts as a pure coordinator, orchestrating LSM-tree operations across specialized subsystems without implementing storage logic directly.

+**Subsystem Architecture:**

+1.  **MemtableManager (In-Memory State):** Encapsulates the complete in-memory write buffer including both `BlockIndex` (context blocks) and `GraphEdgeIndex` (relationships).
+Uses arena-per-subsystem memory management for O(1) bulk cleanup during flushes.

+2.  **SSTableManager (On-Disk State):** Manages the complete collection of SSTable files including discovery, creation, read coordination, and compaction management.
+Handles all persistent storage concerns independently.

-1.  **Write-Ahead Log (WAL):** All writes (`put_block`, `put_edge`, `delete_block`) are first appended to the WAL for durability.
+3.  **Write-Ahead Log (WAL):** All writes (`put_block`, `put_edge`, `delete_block`) are first appended to the WAL for durability.
 A write is considered successful once it is flushed to the WAL file.

-This enables fast, crash-safe recovery.
-2.  **`BlockIndex` (Memtable):** After writing to the WAL, the block is inserted into the in-memory `BlockIndex`, which is a `HashMap` backed by an `ArenaAllocator`.
-Reads always check the `BlockIndex` first to find the most recent data.
-3.  **SSTables:** When the `BlockIndex` reaches a certain size, its contents are sorted by `BlockId` and flushed to a new, immutable SSTable file on disk.
-The `BlockIndex` and its arena are then cleared.
-4.  **Size-Tiered Compaction:** SSTables are organized into levels.
-A background process periodically merges smaller SSTables from one level into larger ones at the next level, cleaning up deleted or updated data in the process.
+**LSM-Tree Operation Flow:**
+1. WAL-first writes ensure durability before in-memory updates
+2. MemtableManager handles all in-memory state changes
+3. When memtable reaches size threshold, SSTableManager creates new immutable SSTables
+4. MemtableManager performs O(1) arena cleanup
+5. SSTableManager coordinates background compaction as needed

+This decomposition provides clear ownership boundaries, enhanced testability, and simplified reasoning about system behavior while maintaining all LSM-tree performance characteristics.

 ### 3.4.
 Testing Philosophy: Deterministic Simulation